By Jared Olar

 Although study of the Peoria County undertaker’s reports for Benjamin and Nance Costley has at last revealed when and where Nance and her husband Ben died, their reports do raise some questions.
 First of all, in both Nance’s and Ben’s reports their stated ages at death are obviously erroneous.
 Earlier U.S. and state census records indicate that Nance was born circa 1813 while Ben was born circa 1811 or 1812.
 In fact even those earlier census records give varying ages.
 Knowing that Nance and Ben were illiterate, and that Nance had been born in slavery, most likely they themselves were unsure of when they were born.

-Carl Adams, leading expert on Nance’s life, has identified Nance as a daughter of the Maryland-born slaves Randall and Anachy Legins, who are known to have had a daughter in Kaskaskia, Illinois, in December 1813 – this matches Nance’s age from the census records, and thus we can narrow down Nance’s birth to that month and year.
-Nance may have appropriated her parents’ place of birth as her own, either because she was confused or because, given the grave injustices that Illinoisans had inflicted upon her in her younger days, she disavowed the place of her birth.
+Carl Adams, leading expert on Nance’s life, has identified Nance as a daughter of the slaves Randall and Anachy Legins, who are known to have had a daughter in Kaskaskia, Illinois, in December 1813 – this matches Nance’s age from the census records, and thus we can narrow down Nance’s birth to that month and year.
+Their owner Nathan Cromwell was born in Maryland.
+Nance may have appropriated that as her place of birth, either because she was confused or because, given the grave injustices that Illinoisans had inflicted upon her in her younger days, she disavowed the place of her birth.
+Or, as Adams suspects, it may have been a census-taker’s error, attributing to the slaves the place of the birth of their master.
 Be that as it may, Nance was 78 when she died, not 104.
 Nance’s daughter Amanda was likely the one who supplied the undertaker with her mother’s age, and Amanda herself likely did not know how old her mother really was.
 Unfortunately we’ll never know how Nance’s age came to be inflated from 78 to 104.
 As for Nance’s husband Ben, based on census records he probably died at the age of 70 or 71, not 86.

 There is still doubt regarding the disposition of the burials that were removed from Moffatt Cemetery.
 Were they moved to another cemetery, and if so which one?
 Were the remains of Nance and Leander among those that were removed, or are they still in situ, covered over by a parking lot?
 There’s no way to be sure at this time.